Omobolanle2881/Superstore-Sales-Analysis/README.md

 4. Used Pivot Tables to summarize sales performance.
 5. Used SQL to query and analyze the dataset.
 6. Created visualizations to present key findings.

+## Key Analysis
+The analysis focuses on:
+-	Total sales and order performance
+-	Customer distribution
+-	Sales by region and district
+-	Product and category performance
+-	Order trends over time
+-	Average order value